slyval/guidelines/Guidelines/REST API Guidelines.md

 The session for a request being when the request is issues and ends when the response is returned.

 ### Versioning
 When external clients are allowed to access an API, it is important that a versioning system is put in place.
-The be
+The benefit of versioning is that backwards compatibility can be adherred to when necessarry.
+The old version will allow clients to keep using older APIs until they are ready to upgrade to the latest newer vers
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwMDc5MzIzOCwtMTUzNjI2MTgxNCwtMT
+eyJoaXN0b3J5IjpbLTEwMzkzODQ5OTgsLTE1MzYyNjE4MTQsLT
-Y5OTc1NTM4NCwtMjkzNDQxNTIwLDE1ODI1ODQ0NTQsLTE4MTA5
+E2OTk3NTUzODQsLTI5MzQ0MTUyMCwxNTgyNTg0NDU0LC0xODEw
-Nzk2MDksLTExMjA2Njc0OTEsLTEzNTczNTY2NDYsMTk2MDcyNz
+OTc5NjA5LC0xMTIwNjY3NDkxLC0xMzU3MzU2NjQ2LDE5NjA3Mj
-AwNCwxMTU3MzUxNTAyXX0=
+cwMDQsMTE1NzM1MTUwMl19
 -->